Must-have SaaS email marketing features

 In this example opportunity, your core capability may be as an e-commerce engine (or something other than email), but you also need the ancillary functionality to better serve your customers – like creating, editing and sending both transactional and marketing emails.

-Email Marketing SaaS niche-specific
+EXAMPLE 2: Email Marketing SaaS niche-specific

 Another scenario could be where you see an opportunity to capitalize on an explosion of niche-specific tools, within an industry.
 In this example, there’s currently huge growth in sales and marketing tools that offer Real Estate agents a one-stop-shop for managing leads, customers, listings and marketing.
 As the SaaS tool offerings grow, they add more and more features to compete, and one of those features, may be email creation and email marketing.